-A. In-book links take you to a location within the textbook.
-For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: B. Live hyperlinks take you to any website or webpages external to the book.
-Pass Additional Information: C. Live links take you to the correct webpage that is functioning properly.
-Pass Additional Information: Navigation text and Ch 11 worked.
+Α. In-book links take you to a location within the N/A

+textbook.
+For example, the table of contents

+would be considered in-book links and

+embedded links take you to the correct

+location in the book.

+Additio nal Information:

+B. Live hyperlinks take you to any website or Pass

+webpages external to the book.

+Additio onal Information:

+C. Live links take you to the correct webpage Pass

+that is functioning properly.

+Additio onal Information: All links checked were functional (nav bar, links at

+the bottom of every page).

 D. Live links are descriptive enough for the users to know where it should take them.
-Pass to know where it should take them.
-Additional Information: Chapter links are descriptive, at the bottom of Ch 11 are links that are also descriptive.
+Pass Additional Information: Chapter links are descriptive, at the bottom of every page are links that are also descriptive.